johnstaveley/RaspberryPiControl/README.md

   - Shared access policy.
 For device and put in IoTHubConnectionString
   - IoT Devices.
 Add your Raspberry Pi
   - Networking.
 Don't put in IP restrictions if you want your azure function to be able to contact the IoT Hub
+- In order to get the program to run when the Pi is started, do the following:
+  - sudo nano /etc/rc.local
+  - Just before the Exit command at the end, put in bash /home/pi/Control/Control &
+  - Press Ctrl + S then Ctrl + X
+  - restart the raspberry pi

 ## Operation